 Amounts received under this agreement are restricted by statute for the funding of modernization and major maintenance of the stadium and exhibition center.
 The PSA Board of Directors has approved a series of five-year major maintenance and modernization plans.
-The total estimated cost of all approved projects is approximately \$25.5 million, of which \$20.85 million had been paid through June 30, 2017 and \$1.6 million has been recognized as a liability as of June 30, 2017.
-The remaining \$2.5 million will become a commitment only to the extent that future projects are approved and will be recorded as a liability when future projects are completed.
+The total estimated cost of all approved projects reimbursed by naming rights funds is approximately \$32 million, of which \$29.5 million had been paid through June 30, 2019.

 On June 14, 2017, the PSA approved an extension of the naming rights agreement for a 15-year period from 2019 to 2034.
-Total payments under this agreement are approximately \$69,161,000.
+Total payments under this agreement are approximately \$69,161,000. \$1.8 million has been recognized as a liability as of June 30, 2019.
+The remaining available amount will become a commitment only to the extent that future projects are approved and will be recorded as a liability when future projects are completed.